 - You are physically healthy.
 You must be in relatively good physical shape to tolerate this procedure.

 - You are finished having children.
-The muscles that are repaired during an abdominoplasty can separate again during future pregnancy.
+The muscles that are repaired during an abdominoplasty can separate again during a future pregnancy.

 - Internal or external scars from any previous abdominal surgery may also affect your candidacy.

 If you are in good general health, have a positive attitude and realistic expectations, you are most likely a good candidate for this procedure.